JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 ### Free Trial Subscription

-You can [try TeamCity Cloud for free]() for 14 days.
+You can try TeamCity Cloud for free for 14 days.
 The free trial subscription plan includes unlimited committer slots, 12,000 build credits (good for up to 20 build hours on our Linux small instance type), unlimited parallel builds, 120 GB of storage, and up to 3 concurrent self-hosted builds.
+See the detailed information on [our website](https://www.jetbrains.com/teamcity/cloud/).

 ## On-demand Cloud Resources